EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 Do you understand why you were banned?
 Maybe you already know why and would still like to better understand.
 What you should do first before anything else is
 `research your ban reason on the global server rules documentation page`_.
 That way you are fully aware of all the information surrounding your ban reason.

-.. _`research your ban on the global server rules documentation page`: https://rtd-codz.readthedocs.io/en/latest/rules.html#
+.. _`research your ban reason on the global server rules documentation page`: https://rtd-codz.readthedocs.io/en/latest/rules.html#

 2. **Take responsibility for your actions.**